Here are the stadiums Manchester United are going to visit on away days in the 2022/23 season:

 Villa Park is home to the Claret and Blues.
 The Holt End is a loud section of the stadium with fervorous supporters.

 Aston Villa were one of the founding members of the league.
 So the history behind the club and the stadium is substantial.
 The support behind the club is enormous.
-United have a pretty decent record going to the Claret and Blues’ home ground.
+United have a pretty decent record going to the Lions’ home ground.

 Vitality Stadium – AFC Bournemouth